dlay/random-seed-effects/README.md

     <li>Recommender predicting.
 The fitted recommender is used to predict ranked lists of recommendations.</li>
     <li>Evaluating predictions.
 Given a cutoff, the predictions are evaluated with ranking metrics.</li>
     <li>Reporting (local execution only).
 The evaluations are aggregated into a single report file.</li>
-    <li>Plotting (local execution only). the report file is used to generate plots and print statistics.</li>
+    <li>Plotting (local execution only).
+The report file is used to generate plots and print statistics.</li>
 </ol>

 ### Execution Option 1: SLURM execution